Zack-Fisher/proc_tic/readme.md

-simple procedural one-file tic tac toe using SDL2 and C
+C tic tac toe implementation inspired by the ideas in [this video](https://www.youtube.com/watch?v=0iyB0_qPvWk).